Air Embolism From IV Lines

 Heart Failure From IV Errors and Air Embolism

 The existence of an air embolism can sometimes be confirmed by a review of the medical records, especially if a CT scan was performed shortly after symptoms developed.
-Our attorneys are equipped to investigate injuries involving air embolisms by reviewing medical records, working with experts, and interviewing relevant witnesses in your case.
+The attorneys at Burnside Law Firm are equipped to investigate injuries involving air embolisms by reviewing medical records, working with experts, and interviewing relevant witnesses in your case.

-If you suspect medical negligence, do not hesitate to contact our Augusta, Georgia, lawyers.
+If you suspect medical negligence, do not hesitate to contact our Augusta or Athens, Georgia, lawyers.
 We offer experienced, strategic advocacy in cases involving IV injury.
-Call 800-569-1937 or contact us by e-mail for an initial consultation.
+Call (706) 432-8320 or contact us by e-mail for an initial consultation.